prettydiff/wisdom/Avoiding_Trolls.md

 ### Ignorance
 A person with a poor understanding of a conversation's subject or material isn't trolling if they make a false point out of ignorance.
 It is possible they simply didn't know.
 Kindly and politely provide the individual with links to educational material.
 It is up to that individual if they choose to accept or consume the contents of that material.
 Even after educational material is offered the other person may still remain ignorant of have a differing opinion, which is perfectly fine.

+The most negative quality associated with ignorance is the associated second and third order consequences.
+Faulty conclusions drawn from the absence of appropriate evidence can sometimes take on a life of their own that results in new conversations and wild tangents, but these new wonderful thought experiments are sweet fruit of a poisonous tree.

+Even after this ignorance is clearly demonstrated in a conversation that has long since gone off track people may not choose to deviate from a the preferred ignorant path.
+It is acceptable to kindly demonstrate the ignorance by presented strong evidence, but it is not acceptable to force a correction of police the conversation.

 When you attempt to police the opinions of other people or force opinions upon people you become the troll.
 If a difference of opinion, no matter how ignorant or uninformed, results in an attack from you then you are a troll.  **People are allowed to disagree with you.**